 Drawing from the reputation held by Insomniac Games with other VR games, the character make-up, the mechanics and dynamics are anticipated to be as good and engaging, if not more impressive.
 Insomniac Games has built its reputation as a quality game developer, drawing on board players in another world to spice up the overall gaming experience.

 Hinged on an open world concept, the players can access make-shift weapons customized as per the situation, say for battling mobs and so on.
 Stormland will allow the player to fly and climb cliffs, which adds to the many game scenarios.
-The possibilities of the gameplay have been increased with Stormland, due to new “touch mechanics”, as per Insomniac Games, keeping up the entertainment and excitement quotient of the gamers at a steady pace, and is therefore sure to keep them invested in the game smoothly.
+The possibilities of the gameplay have been increased with Stormland due to new “touch mechanics”, as per Insomniac Games, keeping up the entertainment and excitement quotient of the gamers at a steady pace and is therefore sure to keep them invested in the game smoothly.

-Stormland is to go live in 2019, but that’s about it as no specific time frame has been set till date and the Stormland fans are to just hold on and be on the lookout for details and updates as they are revealed in due course of time.
+Stormland is to go live in 2019, but that’s about it as no specific time frame has been set to date and the Stormland fans are to just hold on and be on the lookout for details and updates as they are revealed in due course of time.